phuocng/frontend-tips/posts/get-the-current-timestamp.md

 new Date().valueOf();
 ```

-{% callout %}
-Take a look at this [snippet](https://1loc.dev/#get-the-current-timestamp-in-seconds) if you want to get the current time in seconds.
+> Take a look at this [snippet](https://1loc.dev/#get-the-current-timestamp-in-seconds) if you want to get the current time in seconds
-{% endcallout %}